mwhirls/bunsetsu/README.md

 * The base verb plus some auxillary verbs, such as ～てくれる・～てもらう・～てあげる (tekureru / temorau / teageru) and their polite equivalents.

 See the test cases under '/test/' to get a sense of the types of tokens bunsetsu groups together as a single word unit.

+## Support
+bunsetsu is ESM library that supports both server and browser.

 ## Debugging Unit Tests in VSCode